 As a consequence of the March 2009 Obama Administration review, to help build local governing capacity, the Administration recruited about 500 U.S. civilian personnel from the State Department, USAID, the Department of Agriculture, and several other agencies-and many additional civilians from partner countries will join them-to advise Afghan ministries, and provincial and district administrations.
-That effort raised the number of U.S. civilians in Afghanistan to about 975 by early 2010 and to 1,200 by mid-2011.
-Of these, nearly 400 are serving outside Kabul, up from 67 in early 2009.
+That effort raised the number of U.S. civilians in Afghanistan to about 975 by early 2010.
+Of these, nearly 350 are serving outside Kabul, up from 67 in early 2009.
+USAID Director Rajiv Shah testified on July 28, 2010, that 55% of USAID's 420 personnel in Afghanistan are serving outside Kabul.
+A strategy document released by the office of the late Ambassador Holbrook in January 2010 said that the number of U.S. civilians is slated to grow by another 30% (to about 1,300) in 2010.39 Those numbers are purported to have been achieved.